Gluten-Free Raspberry Muffins

 Recipe variations

-There are a number of different ways to change up these healthy raspberry muffins as outlined below.
+There are a number of different ways to change up these raspberry muffins as outlined below.

-- Make them lemon raspberry muffins by adding a tablespoon of lemon zest to the batter and top the muffins with a lemon glaze like the one for my lemon glazed baked donuts.
+- Lemon: Add a tablespoon of lemon zest to the batter and top the muffins with a lemon glaze like the one for my lemon glazed baked donuts.
+Or, swap the vanilla extract with lemon extract.

-- Add 1/2 cup white chocolate or dark chocolate chips.
+- Chocolate: Add 1/2 cup white chocolate or dark chocolate chips.

-- Add a teaspoon of ground cinnamon, cardamom or chai spice mix for warm spice flavor.
+- Spiced: Add a teaspoon of ground cinnamon, cardamom, or chai spice mix for warm spice flavor.

-- Sub the raspberries with your favorite berries or chopped fruit.
+- Berries: Sub the raspberries with your favorite berries or chopped fruit, including blueberries, strawberries, blackberries, apple, or pear.

 Recipe notes